 If you have had an immediate allergic reaction — even if it was not severe — to a vaccine or injectable therapy for another disease, ask your doctor if you should get a COVID-19 vaccine.
 Your doctor will help you decide if it is safe for you to get vaccinated.

 All people who get a COVID-19 vaccine should be monitored on site.
-People who have had severe allergic reactions or who have had any type of immediate allergic reaction to a vaccine or injectable therapy should be monitored for at least 30 minutes after getting the vaccine.
+People who have had any type of severe or immediate allergic reaction in the past should be monitored for at least 30 minutes after getting the vaccine.
 All other people should be monitored for at least 15 minutes after getting the vaccine.

 Yes, the FDA and CDC recommend all Americans 5 and older get a booster shot at the appropriate time to help protect against highly contagious new variants.
 Beginning in September 2022, the CDC and FDA authorized an updated booster shot that is designed for stronger protection against newer variants (Omicron BA.4 and BA.5).
 CDC has created a new tool that helps understand when it’s time to get a booster shot.